nikJ13/parallelize-checkers/README.md

 # parallelize-checkers
-This project parallelises the game of checkers for faster execution.
+This project parallelises the game of checkers, which executes alpha-beta pruning, for faster execution.